mampfes/ha_epex_spot_sensor/README.md

    [![Open your Home Assistant instance and start setting up a new helpers.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=epex_spot_sensor)

    If the button doesn't work: Open `Settings` > `Devices & services` > `Helpers` > `Create Helper` and select `EPEX Spot Sensor`.

+## Configuration Options

+1. Earliest Start Time
+   Earliest time to start the appliance.

+2. Latest End Time
+   Latest time to end the appliance.
+Set it to same value as earliest start time to cover 24h.
+If set to smaller value than earliest start time, it automatically refers to following day.

+3. Duration
+   Required duration to complete the appliance.

+4. Remaining Duration Entity
+   Optional entity which indicates the remaining duration.
+If entity is set, it replaces the static duration.
+If the state of the `Remaining Duration Entity` changes between `Earliest Start Time` and `Latest End Time`, the configured `Earliest Start Time` will be ignore and the latest change time of the `Remaining Duration Entity` will the used instead.

+5. Price Mode
+   Selects whether the sensor shall react on the cheapest or the most expensive prices between `Earliest Start Time` and `Latest End Time`.

+6. Interval Mode
+   Selects whether the specified duration shall be completed in a single, contiguous interval or can be split into multiple, not contiguous intervals (`intermittend`).

+## Sensor Attributes

+1. Earliest Start Time
+   Reflects the configured `Earliest Start Time`.

+2. Latest End Time
+   Reflects the configured `Latest End Time`.

+3. Duration
+   Reflects the used value for duration, which is either the configured duration if the `Remaining Duration Entity` is not set; or the state of the `Remaining Duration Entity`.

+4. Remaining Duration Entity
+   Optional entity which indicates the remaining duration.
+If entity is set, it replaces the static duration.

+5. Interval Start Time
+   Reflects the actual start time of the interval, which is either the configured `Earliest Start Time` or the latest change time of the `Remaining Duration Entity` if the state of the entity changed between `Earliest Start Time` and `Latest End Time`.

+6. Price Mode
+   Reflects the configured `Price Mode`.

+7. Price Mode
+   Reflects the configured `Interval Mode`.

+8. Enabled
+   Set to `true` if current time is between `Earliest Start Time` and `Latest End Time`.

+9. Data
+   List of calculated intervals to switch sensor on, consisting of `start_time`, `end_time` and `rank` (for Interval Mode intermittend only).